-"captureEntity": configuration expression < boolean >, optional
+"captureEntity": configuration expression boolean>, optional

-When true, capture the request and response message entity and write it to the logs.
+When true, capture the message entity and write it to the logs.
 The message entity is the body of the HTTP message, which can be a JSON document, XML, HTML, image, or other information.

-When false, do not capture the message entity.
+When false, do not capture the message entity, and write nothing to the logs.